Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Rājagaha.
+The Buddha was staying in Rājagaha.
 At that time, the group-of-six bhikkhunīs were the first to arrive at a place where there was a musical performance.
 They took seats, and laughed greatly and loudly during the actor’s play.
 The crowd then also laughed.
 When the people laughed, the bhikkhunīs became silent again, and sat as though they were meditating.
 When the laughing stopped, they again clapped their hands and laughed loudly.
 Therefore, the crowd stopped watching the actors, and just looked at the bhikkhunīs.
 Then the actors didn’t get any remuneration.
 Resentful, they rebuked them: “Because these renunciates sat there, we lost our pay.”

 The bhikkhunīs told Mahāpajāpatī, … They answered: “We really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you watch a musical performance?
 From now on, it’s no longer allowed to watch a musical performance.” … Those who have already heard it should listen again: